 Press the preprogrammed Info button and proceed to Step 3.
-OR

-- 1 (or) to Info. - 2 Press the Menu Select button directly below Info. - 4 The display shows the Control Map screen.
+- 1 ( or ) to Info. - 2 Press the Menu Select button directly below Info. - 3 ▲ or ▼ to Control map and press the Menu Select button directly below Sel. - 4 The display shows the Control Map screen.

-Press the Menu Select button directly below Back to return to the previous screen.
+Press the $Menu\ Select\$ button directly below $Back\$ to return to the previous screen.